jnakama/Machine-Learning-Course/README.md

 ex6- Using a Support Vector Machine to Classify Spam Emails Using the Gaussian Kernel

 ex7- Implementing K-means Algorithm and Principal Component Analysis to Reduce Dimensionality

+ex8- Anomaly and Detection Systems Using Gaussian Distributions